-Harriet Mohr’s background includes a degree, with honors, in the Psychology of Women and is the author of a spiritual trilogy: What the Soul Teaches, Meditations on Self-Discovery and Enlightenment and The God Within.
-In connection with these publications, she lectured extensively in the San Francisco Bay Area including the Institute of Transpersonal Psychology Graduate School and DeAnza College.
+Harriet Mohr has a degree, with honors, in the Psychology of Women and is the author of a spiritual trilogy: What the Soul Teaches, Meditations on Self-Discovery and Enlightenment and The God Within.
+In connection with these publications, she lectured extensively in the Bay Area including the Institute of Transpersonal Psychology Graduate School and DeAnza College.
 She was a speaker at the annual conferences of the American Psychological Association and the International Transpersonal Psychology Association.
 In connection with the promotion of her book, What the Soul Teaches, she lectured and did book signings at more than 20 locations in Northern California including seven branches of Barnes & Noble and Border’s Books, as well as book signings and lectures in Carmel and the Wine Country.
 She also lectured at Global Village Books in Cambridge, MA.

 Her presentations to religious groups included: The Graduate Theological Union – Center for Women and Religion, San Francisco Jewish Center, First Unitarian Universal Church, Unity Center and the Cultural Integration Fellowship.